cesarofuchi/k8s-modern-data-stack/infra/terraform/readme.md

 ## Install MinIo Tenant

 MinIO Tenant is a more recent feature of MinIO that provides the ability to share a single MinIO cluster among multiple teams, departments, or clients.
 It offers data and resource isolation for each tenant, allowing different groups of users to share the same storage environment without compromising security or performance.
 MinIO Tenant simplifies data management in multi-tenant environments by providing efficient and scalable features for tenant creation, isolation, access control, and monitoring.

+1- change the minio-operator.yaml
+- repo <your git> and verify the path for the yaml
+- destination:name<your cluster name>
+2 - change StorageClass at the src/helm-charts/minio-tenant/values.yaml
+- use standard and not default

 ```bash
 kubectl apply -f app-manifests/deepstorage/minio-tenant.yaml